Jacob-Pickard/Quiz-App/README.md

+Log - 2/26/25
+    [X] Added a topic query paramater to my server.js to allow a user to search by just question topics eg: http://ip_here/questions?topic=agile
+    [X] Added all of my questions to my mysql using insertquestions.js and uploading my json file to my server.

+Log - 2/25/25
+    [X] Updated the server to use a enviornemtn variables file [X] Used a connection pool to optimize the performance of the server [X] Added some basic error handling on the server [X] Implemented winston for logging on my server.
+Shows live in the command line as well as in 2 logging files [X] Implemented cacheing for the mysql using NodeCache, these also show up via winston which is quite nice.

 Log - 2/19/25
     [?]
 Progress bar similar to david's quizzing app.
     [2] A prompt before a quiz begins to ask the user if they are ready to begin, instead of throwing them straight into the quiz.